Knetic/jamb/README.md

 ====

 If `ffmpeg` is not installed on the system, this will automatically add the McMahon PPA (which is the non-libav version of ffmpeg) and install ffmpeg, before converting the video.

+What does 'jamb' mean?
+====

+It's the word for those wooden slats in the middle of windows.